 Community Strength Training Program for Women and Men in Florence County

 The Florence County UW-Extension, Florence County ADRC, and the Florence County Health Department will be offering the Strong Bones Program, an exercise program for young, middle-aged and older adults.
-Classes will be offered at the Florence County Library starting the week of July 11th, 2017 through August 10th, 2017.
+Winter Classes coming soon.
 Classes are held twice weekly (Tuesdays and Thursdays) and each class includes progressive weight training, flexibility, balance activities.
-Jenette Gunville, UW-Extension Family Living Agent is teaching these county-wide programs.
-The classes are FREE—no cost to attend!
-Florence County Library: Tuesday/Thursdays 1:00-2:00pm starting JULY 11th-August 10th
+UW-Extension

 All instructors have been trained in the Strong Bones program and have had personal successes participating and leading strength training.